LiBa001/sqlib/README.md

 Sqlib is a wrapper for a simple handling of sqlite3 databases, so you don't have to use sqlite statements anymore.
 You can easily handle your database by instances of the tables.

-Sqlib doesn't provide full sqlite possibilities and it can only be used to manage table rows.
+Sqlib doesn't provide full sqlite possibilities and it can only be used for one database.

 ## Examples